mr-medi/mr-medi.github.io/about.md

 <h1 class="title-report">whoami</h1>

 <p class="lead">
-As a web developer, my passion lies in crafting dynamic and user-friendly websites.
+As a web developer, my passion lies in crafting dynamic and user-friendly web applications.
 With extensive experience in PHP and expertise in the Laravel framework, I bring your ideas to life by building visually appealing, responsive, and feature-rich websites.
 From simple portfolio sites to complex web applications, I have the skills to deliver exceptional results.
 </p>
 <p class="lead">
 In addition to my proficiency in PHP and Laravel, I also have a solid understanding of JavaScript.
 While I am well-versed in JavaScript and can utilize it to enhance website functionality, my true specialization lies in PHP and the Laravel ecosystem.